Our Research shows Veterinarians not taught vaccine safety in med school.

 A word on RABIES vaccines …… The majority of Veterinarians will simply tell you that the Rabies vaccine is a “killed” , thus HARMLESS.
-It seems the average Veterinarian doesn’t know that a harmless vaccine won’t produce any antibodies SO the manufacturer adds a toxin.
-This Chemical is called a “adjunctive” and might not be dangerous to a 80 lb dog, but to a 2 to 5 lb toy breed it may be dangerous.
-Below is true story of a woman’s two 5 month old chihuahuas who died within days after her Vet gave rabies and multi puppyshots same time.
-I posted screen shot of the vet bill she submitted.
-Her pups were not from me.She had been googling since her two pups died and found my website vaccine warnings
+It seems the average Veterinarian doesn’t know that a harmless vaccine won’t produce any antibodies as the immune system doesn’t care about “harmless”.
+So in order to force the immune system to “see” the harmless rabies vaccine the manufacturer adds a toxin/ chemical to it.
+This additive is a “adjuvant” and might not be dangerous to a 80 lb dog, but to a 2 to 5 lb toy breed it may be dangerous.A woman’s who contacted us ( not a customer) had two 5 month old chihuahuas and BOTH died within 5 days after her Vet gave rabies and puppy-shots AT same time.
+I posted a photo of the her vet bill showing the date the Vet gave the rabies and puppy shots together.
+The woman had been doing Google searches since her two pups died and found my website vaccine warnings too late.

 My decades of research shows that Veterinarians are not taught about vaccines or vaccine safety in medical school.Even those that will graduate to be neurosurgeons or cardiac specialists!